abevoelker/devise-passwordless/README.md

 ### Notes on other Devise strategies

-If using the `:rememberable` strategy for "remember me" functionality, you'll need to add a `remember_token` column to your resource, as by default it assumes you're using a password strategy and relies on comparing the password's salt to validate cookies:
+If using the `:rememberable` strategy for "remember me" functionality, you'll need to add a `remember_token` column to your resource, as by default that strategy assumes you're using a password auth strategy and relies on comparing the password's salt to validate cookies:

 ```ruby
 change_table :users do |t|